pingidentity/terraform-provider-pingone/docs/resources/environment.md

 Optional:

-- `description` (String, Deprecated) A description to apply to the environment's default population.
+- `description` (String) A description to apply to the environment's default population.
-- `name` (String, Deprecated) The name of the environment's default population.
+- `name` (String) The name of the environment's default population.

 <a id="nestedblock--service"></a>